Tungsten: Electronics

 Because it retains its strength at high temperatures and has a high melting point, elemental tungsten is used in many high-temperature applications, such as incandescent light bulb, cathode-ray tube, and vacuum tube filaments, heating elements, and rocket engine nozzles.
 Its high melting point also makes tungsten suitable for aerospace and high-temperature uses such as electrical, heating, and welding applications, notably in the gas tungsten arc welding process (also called tungsten inert gas (TIG) welding).

 Because of its conductive properties and relative chemical inertness, tungsten is also used in electrodes, and in the emitter tips in electron-beam instruments that use field emission guns, such as electron microscopes.
 In electronics, tungsten is used as an interconnect material in integrated circuits, between the silicon dioxide dielectric material and the transistors.
 It is used in metallic films, which replace the wiring used in conventional electronics with a coat of tungsten (or molybdenum) on silicon.

 The electronic structure of tungsten makes it one of the main sources for X-ray targets, and also for shielding from high-energy radiations (such as in the radiopharmaceutical industry for shielding radioactive samples of FDG).
 It is also used in gamma imaging as a material from which coded apertures are made, due to its excellent shielding properties.
 Tungsten powder is used as a filler material in plastic composites, which are used as a nontoxic substitute for lead in bullets, shot, and radiation shields.
 Since this element's thermal expansion is similar to borosilicate glass, it is used for making glass-to-metal seals.
 In addition to its high melting point, when tungsten is doped with potassium, it leads to an increased shape stability (compared with non-doped tungsten).
 This ensures that the filament does not sag, and no undesired changes occur.

+Tungsten is used in producing vibration motors, also known as mobile vibrators.
+These motors are integral components that provide tactile feedback to users, alerting them to incoming calls, messages, and notifications.
+Tungsten's high density, hardness, and wear resistance property helps to endure the high-speed rotational vibrations these motors generate.